 Medi-Cal rates – unchanged in decades – threaten to undermine California’s emergency response workforce

-(SACRAMENTO, CA) Assemblymember Freddie Rodriguez and a coalition of diverse first response and labor advocates held a press conference calling on the State of California to increase Medi-Cal rates for ambulance transports for the first time since 1999.
-California currently pays ambulance companies only $111 to transport Medi-Cal patients, the 4th lowest rate in the country.
-The staggeringly low reimbursement rate is impacting the ability of emergency medical services to attract and retain paramedics and EMTs.
+Assembly member Freddie Rodriguez and a coalition of diverse first response and labor advocates held a press conference calling on the state of California to increase Medi-Cal rates for ambulance transports for the first time since 1999.

 San Francisco Chronicle: California pays less than almost every state for ambulances to carry Medi-Cal patients

 California has more Medi-Cal patients than any other state, but it pays less than almost all of them for ambulances to carry the low-income, disabled or older adults to where they need to go.

 Spectrum News: Why the state might see less emergency medical services workers

 For the last decade, Caitlynn Humphrey has been working long hours, missing holidays and birthdays, to respond to emergency calls.